Bowedyapper/portfolio/README.md

 I created this app originally to make it easier finding coordinates for specific addresses for myself and my fellow Tesco colleagues as we had to cross reference with certain tools like [One Scotland Gazateer](https://osg.scot) with Google or Apple maps and it was extremely time consuming to do, so I decided to create a tool that will allow us to find them much quicker and provide direct coordinates to every address as they would be added manually by myself and other drivers, it has had great success so far and I would like to continually improve it.

+The previous version was written in PHP, HTML and Javascript,using MYSQL as a database, but after all I have learned from the Feudal project, I knew I could greatly improve it.

 **Tech Stack:**

 * **NodeJS**